-She completed her law degree while working as a domestic helper in Singapore
+She completed law degree while working as a domestic helper in Singapore

 That was her “lowest point”, she said.
 “I missed them a lot.
 I felt stuck, I feared for my parents and their health...
 I had many of these thoughts.”

-Ms Gamage was also running a race against time - She had to complete her degree in eight years and had left Sri Lanka with seven modules to finish.
+Ms Gamage was also running a race against time.
+She had to complete her degree in eight years and had left Sri Lanka with seven modules to finish.

-She worked for her first employer in Singapore for two years from February 2019, but was only able to complete a single module during the period of her contract as she had to care for an infant.
+She worked for her first employer in Singapore for two years from February 2019, but was able to complete only a single module during the period of her contract as she had to care for an infant.

 “I was scared that the baby would wake up and cry during the night, so I would be in the living room or his room most of the time.
 It was very difficult to return to my room and study.”